torchlard/Notes/theory/hott_book/02-homotopy_theory.md

 -> morphism between morphisms -> ...
 with complex algebraic structure => k-morphism (morphism at level k)

-morphism at each level has identity,composition,inverse operations
+morphism at each level has (identity, composition, inverse) operations

 weakness of ∞-groupoid from paths form a group only up to homotopy,
 - with (k+1)-path serving as homotopies between k-paths